 So my boss came and approached me about doing the apprenticeship and I was really keen to do it.
 I was interested in doing it because I watched all the guys up on the machine and it looked very hands-on and skilful and it seemed a challenge.

 So the apprenticeship lasts approximately three to four years.
 It consists of four block courses, three weeks at a time in Rotorua, you work on one a year usually.
 I started about four months ago and I really enjoy it, really enjoy it

-This apprenticeship would suit anybody that likes to be hands-on, is skillful and is very patient, definitely.
+This apprenticeship would suit anybody that likes to be hands-on, is skilful and is very patient, definitely.
 Also somebody that is hardworking and keen to learn new skills every day.